-Fuller Seminary requires either full payment at the time of registration or a deposit along with specific provisions for payment.
-These provisions may include the remaining balance being covered by verified Fuller financial aid, a payment plan with two or three payments (depending on when a student signs up for the plan), or a combination of both.
+Fuller Seminary requires either full payment or completion of specific provisions for payment within seven calendar days of registration.
+These provisions include the remaining balance being covered by verified Fuller financial aid, a Fuller Tuition Payment Plan with two or three payments (depending on your program), or a combination of both.